HoustonRuby/rails_girls/03_messages/make_pages_for_chirps.md

 * update a specific thing, and
 * delete a thing

-are very common and Rails has a way for us to start setting these up quickly.
+are all very common and Rails has a way for us to start setting these up quickly.

 We can start by adding routes in the `config/routes.rb`.
-In that file, let's add that in a new line right after `do`:
+In that file, let's add in a new line right after `do`:

 ```rb
 resources :chirps